steinbring/kb.jws.app/MariaDB.md

 ### Select

-This shold get every value for every column and every row in the table 'tbl_name'.
+This should get every value for every column and every row in the table 'tbl_name'.
 ```SQL
 select *
 from tbl_name